- Give to Charity

 Give to Charity

-Nonprofits in Nepal are providing medical care, shelter, food, water, and more to survivors of the devastating April 25, 2015, earthquake.
+Nonprofits across Europe and the Middle East are providing medical care, shelter, food, water, and more to those affected by and involved in the refugee crisis.
 Other nonprofits are gathering resources for their colleagues on the scene.

 View the list

 GuideStar's Tips for Picking the Right Charity and Saving the World

 You work hard for your money.
 So how can you ensure that your charitable donation isn’t wasted?
 Follow these five simple steps to ensure that you give with your head as well as your heart:

 Charities are as diverse as the people who donate.
 Don’t just give to the first one that solicits you: consider the type of charity that means the most to you—small or large; startup or established; serving locally, nationally, or internationally.

 Focus on the mission.

 Make sure a nonprofit has an easy-to-understand mission that aligns with your principles and beliefs.
 You can look up a specific nonprofit in GuideStar’s database of more than 1.8 million organizations, or use the advanced search to find charities by category, size, and location.